LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 indicates which policies may be used with ``RAJA::forall``, ``RAJA::kernel``, and/or ``RAJA::scan`` methods.

-.. note:: All RAJA execution policies are in the namespace ``RAJA``.
+.. note:: * All RAJA execution policies are in the namespace ``RAJA``.

-.. note:: As RAJA functionality is expanded, new policies may be added and
-          existing ones may be enabled to work with other RAJA loop constructs.
+          * As RAJA functionality is expanded, new policies will be added and existing ones may be enabled to work in new ways.

 -----------------------------------------------------
 RAJA::forall and RAJA::kernel Policies